top of page

 IMG_0159-1.jpg

-His leadership has been distinguished by work on public architecture, notably the Obama Presidential Center in Chicago, which is on track to be one of the largest certified Net Zero projects in the U.S..
-He has been a lead partner on the new US Embassy in Mexico City, one of the most complex diplomatic facilities ever built and precedent setting in being the first-ever project under the State Department’s Excellence in Diplomatic Facilities initiative.
-Paul’s leadership on the Banyan Park campus for TATA Consultancy Services was essential to successfully shepherd the project from the masterplan through construction over a 10 year period.
-The project was awarded with AIA NY’s “Best in Competition” honor in 2019.
+As a lead designer Paul brings a deep commitment to a collaborative approach, ensuring that every project is closely connected to its community, site, and environment.
+His leadership has been distinguished by his work in academic and public architecture, notably the Obama Presidential Center in Chicago, which is on track to become one of the largest certified Net Zero projects in the U.S. and the new US Embassy in Mexico City, one of the most complex diplomatic facilities ever built and the first under the State Department’s Excellence in Diplomatic Facilities initiative.
+His work in higher education includes the Jewish Theological Seminary in New York which is associated with Columbia University and the Kim and Tritton Dormitory at Haverford College.
+His leadership on the Banyan Park campus for TATA Consultancy Services was vital in guiding the project through a decade-long process from masterplan to completion, earning AIA NY’s “Best in Competition” award in 2019.
+Paul’s residential design work has garnered multiple awards in New York, Connecticut, and Massachusetts, and has been featured in the New York Times and in multiple architectural journals.

 bottom of page